Opentaste/bombolone/readme.md

 ## Overview

 Sometimes you simply don’t need to use all the features of an entire CMS.
-Bombolone lets you have an good core, with five modules are essential for almost all web applications.
+Bombolone lets you have a good core, with five modules are essential for almost all web applications.

 You can control them from the administration panel, and each has different tools to edit, create or delete.
-It 'important to note that beginning the application has two types of users: administrator and user classic.
-Administrator can do everything, but you have only a limited set of tools to edit contents of other little things.
+It's important to note that beginning the application has two types of users: administrator and user classic.
+Administrator can do everything, but the User have only a limited set of tools to edit contents of other little things.

 The core modules are as follows:
 * Users